unfiltering/edgenuity-scripts/README.md

 # unfiltering's public library
+Today is the day i bring this to light.
+I have a collection of cool tweaks, and scripts that you can use...
+<h3>RIGHT.
+NOW.</h3>
 # Info
 Okay, what's with the emojis? ***WHY ARE THEY THERE???***
 They're there to mark if you can use them with Tampermonkey.<br>*Simple, right?* Well, yes it is.
 Here's the key.